What is the Center for Gender, Sexuality and Activism?

 How can I get involved in the Center?

 Volunteer!
 The Center is one of the only all volunteer-run centers in the country – and this is thanks to our amazing volunteers!
-All volunteers are trained by the coordinator board and the Boston Area Rape Crisis Center.
+All volunteers are trained by the coordinator board.

 Free Bagel Fridays!
 No strings attached – Friday mornings we have free bagels and cream cheese (with both dairy and vegan options!), inspired to provide a space to schmooze with like-minded friends.